-10 things to say to a child instead of 'stop crying'
+What to say to your child instead of 'stop crying'

 By Livia Gamble